What are the primary goals of the program?

 Where can I get an application, and when can I apply?

-The online application for the 2019 Summer Program will be available starting October 1, 2018 and will be reviewed on a rolling basis.
+The online application for the 2020 Summer Program will be available starting October 1, 2019 and will be reviewed on a rolling basis.
 Applicants can submit all necessary documents online using this method (letters of recommendation may be sent separately).
-Applications will be accepted through Friday, March 30, 2018.
+Applications will be accepted until 11:59 PM on Wednesday, April 1, 2020.
 Late applications will not be considered.

 What must I include with my application?

 Must I submit all the required documents online, or can some pieces be sent separately?

 To ensure a timely delivery, we strongly suggest that you submit all of your material together with your online application.
 The electronic application format allows you to upload a resume, personal statement, recommendation letters (if you have them), and a current transcript.
 However, if at the time of submission you do not have a copy of your letters of recommendation, your recommenders may send it to us via an online form.
 Please share this link with your recommenders so that they are aware of this option.

 To whom should my letters of recommendation be addressed?

 You can address your letters of recommendation to the Summer for Undergraduates Program "Admissions Committee."

 Who is eligible to participate in the program?

 College students enrolled at two-and four-year institutions, in all majors and from all backgrounds, are invited to apply following their freshman year.
 Because one purpose of the program is to help students direct their remaining time in college to best prepare for law school, freshmen, sophomores and juniors are given preference in the admissions process.